Glycaa/CrafTuX/README.md

 #Building
 ##General
 In order to compile CraftTuX, you must have Qt and OpenGL development librairies installed.
 An easy way to do this is to download the [QtSDK](http://qt.nokia.com/downloads/).
-Then download the source and open CrafTuX.pro, in QtCreator for example.
+Then download the source and open `CrafTuX.pro`, in QtCreator for example.
 You just have to click on compile :)
 ##Linux
-On Linux, you *may* have to include manually OpenGL librairies in the .pro file, such as
+On Linux, you *may* have to include manually OpenGL librairies in the `CrafTuX.pro` file, such as

 ```Makefile
 INCLUDEPATH += /usr/include/GL